 Destruction of Oil Spill Investigation Data Ruled Not Sufficiently Prejudicial to Warrant the Dismissal of a Cost Recovery Action Under Navigation Law § 12

-Posted By Matthew Jokajtys on March 7, 2013
+Posted By Jose Almanzar on March 7, 2013

 Does the destruction of plaintiff’s technical data supporting disclosed oil spill investigation reports get a defendant off the hook?
 Apparently not, decided the Appellate Division (Third Dept.) in a November 2012 decision, rejecting a defense motion to reverse a plaintiff’s trial verdict.
 Defendants had received the reports themselves, without the backup technical data, but had not requested any of the data for nearly a year after the commencement of litigation, well after a document retention policy caused destruction of the backup data.